-Other ways to improve the safety net for renters more generally include rent caps such as limiting rent rises to once every two years and in line with CPI and increasing renter protections and resources for enforcing those protections better.
+Other ways to improve the safety net for renters more generally include rent caps and freezes and increasing renter protections and enforcing those protections better.
 Increased protections should also include a "no eviction into homelessness" mechanism for private renters.
-This needs to be coupled with financial plans or supports developed to assist people to maintain their housing and the responsibility for landlords to assist, rather than contribute, to the increase in homelessness in Australia.
+This needs to be coupled with financial plans or supports developed to assist people to maintain their housing and the responsibility for landlords to assist, rather than contribute, to the increase in homelessness in Victoria.
+Where these responsibilities lie with the Commonwealth Government, the Victorian Government should be advocating for the Commonwealth to make the changes necessary.